This tender, sticky, sweet, spicy saucy chicken meatball recipe is a perfect appetizer or easy weeknight meal over fluffy rice.

 The baked chicken meatballs are well seasoned and have a nice soft texture.
 Kids would love them.
 And, of course, they could be used in other dishes like spaghetti and meatballs as well.

 They don’t come out perfectly round as the mixture is on the wetter side.
 If you add some breadcrumbs, however, you can probably get them to stay round while cooking if you prefer them that way.
 Personally, I think the slightly odd shape gives them rustic charm and makes them look homemade, but hey, do what you have to do.

-The sauce has bold flavours and can be made as spicy as you like or not at all.
+The sauce has bold flavors and can be made as spicy as you like or not at all.
 The bourbon is optional.
-One of the best features of this recipe is that either the meatballs or the sauce can be a day or two made ahead.
-Or, the full recipe – just reheat before serving.

 Tailor To Your Taste

 - Feel free to use beef, pork or veal (or a combination) for the meatballs.
-Or use you own favourite meatball recipe.
+Or use you own favorite meatball recipe.

 - Vary the herbs in the meatballs.
 I used basil – parsley would be good too.

 - Use maple syrup in the sauce instead of the brown sugar.
 I did.